w3c/openscreenprotocol/ssdp.md

     NT: urn:openscreen-org:service:openscreenreceiver:1
     ```

-1. The controller starts to monitor presentation display availability by sending
+1. The controlling user agent starts to monitor presentation display
-   an SSDP `M-SEARCH` query with the service type
+   availability by sending an SSDP `M-SEARCH` query with the service type
    `urn:openscreen-org:service:openscreenreceiver:1` and waits for responses
    from presentation displays.
-The controller should wait for `ssdp:alive` and
+The controlling user agent should wait for
-   `ssdp:byebye` messages on the multicast address to keep its list of available
+   `ssdp:alive` and `ssdp:byebye` messages on the multicast address to keep its
-   displays up-to-date when a new display is connected or an existing one is
+   list of available displays up-to-date when a new display is connected or an
-   disconnected.
+   existing one is disconnected.

     ```
     M-SEARCH * HTTP/1.1